alcharkawimariam-Eng/SmartPitch-ML-Controller/README.md

 This makes SmartPitch suitable as a **research tool**, a **controller design assistant**, and an **educational simulator** for high-wind operation.

 ---
+---

+## 🔹 New Update: NREL 5MW Dataset Integration

+SmartPitch has been expanded to support a second major dataset: the **NREL 5MW Reference Wind Turbine**.
+Two new types of Region 3 data were added:

+1. **Region 3 – Steady Operating Point Dataset**
+2. **Region 3 – Turbulent Wind-Profile Dataset**

+Both datasets were fully cleaned, filtered, and analyzed using new EDA notebooks.
+This enhancement allows SmartPitch to study realistic turbulent high-wind conditions and compare model behavior across different inflow types.

 ## 1. Background: Wind Turbines and Region 3